-- Students may pay their semester tuition and housing fees in full no later than August 20, 2021 (Fall semester) and December 20, 2021 (Spring semester). - Students may also choose the Payment Schedule option, which allows for covering semester tuition and housing fees in three equal installments.
+- Students may pay their semester tuition and housing fees in full no later than August 20, 2025 (Fall semester) and December 20, 2025 (Spring semester). - Students may also choose the Payment Schedule option, which allows for covering semester tuition and housing fees in three equal installments.
 The 17 EUR Payment Schedule fee is payable with the first installment.
-Students who choose this payment option are required to fill in an online Payment Schedule Registration Form no later than August 1, 2021/ December 1, 2021.
+Students who choose this payment option are required to fill in an online Payment Schedule Registration Form by July 31, 2025/ November 30, 2025.
 Payment Schedule due dates are the following: